Defence Research and Development Organisation (DRDO) – History, Achievements, Mission, Labs

 5. Nag: A third-generation anti-tank missile.

-NOTE: Recent advancements were marked by the successful test-firing of the Agni-P, a new generation nuclear-capable ballistic missile, from Dr. APJ Abdul Kalam Island, Odisha.
-This test underscores India’s evolving missile capabilities and highlights Agni-P as an advanced variant in the Agni class, reinforcing India’s self-sufficiency in missile technology.
+NOTE: Recent advancements were notably marked by the successful test-firing of the Agni-P, a new generation nuclear-capable ballistic missile, from Dr. APJ Abdul Kalam Island, Odisha.
+This significant test, therefore, underscores India’s evolving missile capabilities and highlights Agni-P as an advanced variant in the Agni class.
+Moreover, it reinforces India’s self-sufficiency in missile technology, showcasing the nation’s commitment to enhancing its defense capabilities.
+Consequently, these developments not only strengthen India’s strategic position but also demonstrate the country’s technological progress in the field of defense.

 Missile System of India | |